 Park Entrance Fee: 30 NAD/person

 Camping Amenities: Campsites offer pretty views of the lake and bathrooms have plenty of hot water.

 Activities in the Area: The short nature drive in the park costs 50 NAD/person and is a great place to spot zebra and other wildlife from your car.

 Head South to Fish River Canyon

-Fish River Canyon is the largest canyon in all of Africa with a ravine that is about 100 miles long.
+Fish River Canyon, the first major stop on our Nambia itinerary, is the largest canyon in all of Africa with a ravine that is about 100 miles long.
 Unpaved, bumpy roads extend along the rim and offer plenty of opportunities to stare into the depth of this natural wonder.

 The drive from Lake Oanob is a long one so get an early start and plan on being in the car for about 6 hours.

 Along the way you’ll pass a few small towns and miles of beautiful expansive desert landscape.
 Make sure you stop for a look at the Quiver trees with giant birds nests clinging to the branches.
 Just to the east of the town of Keetmanshoop you can visit a Quiver Tree forest but you’ll pass plenty along your drive to Fish River Canyon if you want to avoid the entrance fee.